 I love pen and paper.
 Because I tend to write out notes and lists, I don’t have a to do list template.
 I just jot things down in a way that works for me.

 But what works for me may not work for you.
 Maybe you’re more of a daily planner kind of person.
 Or maybe you embrace the digital and prefer a productivity app (more on digital options up next).
 How you make your lists doesn’t really matter.

 What’s important is that you’re spending your time productively.

 To Do List Apps

 Go to the Apple or Play Store and search ‘to do’ or ‘productivity’ and you’ll find no shortage of options.
-From list making to tools that shut off social media, you can mold you technology to suit your productivity needs.
+From list-making to tools that shut off social media, you can mold your technology to suit your productivity needs.

-With a wealth of choices, I’ve taken some time to get to get to know a few top choices a littler better.
+With a wealth of choices, I’ve taken some time to get to know a few top choices a little better.

 When it comes to low-cost/free personal productivity, Todoist is very popular.
 You can access it as a web app or through your device (iOS and Android) with a free version offering up to 5 completed tasks per day.